tony-defa/swarm-cluster/mustache/README.md

 ## Deploy a stack

 The following paragraphs describe the general steps to take when creating a stack from a mustache template.
-In some cases further perquisites are described in the `README.md`-file of the stack directory.
+In some cases further prerequisites are described in the `README.md`-file of the stack directory.

 ### 0. Make a decision
 Since the templates allows for multiple stacks to be created from the same template, a name for the stack needs to be chosen.
 The name that will be used for the examples in the following paragraphs is `my-project`.
 Replace this with the name of your choice.